UW-GDA/ICESat-2_Snowdepth/README.md

-# ICESat-2_Snowdepth
+# Snow Depth?
+Snow Problem!
 Evaluating the efficacy of ICESat-2 data to measure snow depth over Tuolumne Meadows, CA.

 Hannah Besso and Kory Swabb

-## Project Title
-Snow depth?
-S'now problem!

 ## Summary
 This project will be evaluating the efficacy of ICESat-2 data to measure snow depth over Tuolumne Meadows in Yosemite.